SethOfCarso/JS-Algorithms/README.md

 ## Ideas to add

 The idea is to add to each list a read me with some type of summary of each data structure, some info / basic operations, some extra info for it.
+After I'm done with datha structures im going to add test to each one, then doing some algoritms.
 Feel free to ask me anything throught email.